kharveys/groovecoastercontroller/README.md

-# THIS GUIDE IS NOT UP TO DATE WITH THE NEW FILES, A NEW GUIDE IS IN THE WORKS
+# THIS GUIDE IS INCOMPLETE BUT SHOULD GIVE YOU A GENERAL DIRECTION

 The original project was missing stuff that I wanted to see in a GC controller.
 I modified pretty much the whole design but the spacing is still correct.
 I also used an arduino for this to make it work on a Nintendo Switch (currently the only supported code) and made it so you can fully take it apart for maintenance for example.

 ![controller](renders/controller.png)

----

-# Incomplete guide but should give a general direction

 ---